AndrzejSzelag/oauth2githubssl/README.md

           gradle bootRun

-4. "Paste the URL into your web browser:
+4. Paste the URL into your web browser:

           http://localhost:8080